Skip to main content

 Flora Ecosystems

-The dominant vegetation type is semi-deciduous tropical forest, in which many trees shed their leaves during the dry season as an adaptation to the seasonal drought conditions of central Cuba.
-Mahogany, cedar, and various endemic hardwood tree species dominate the canopy.
-Underneath the canopy, a diverse understory of shrubs, herbs, and ferns occurs.
-Freshwater wetlands within the reserve support aquatic and riparian vegetation, including water lilies, reed beds, and riparian gallery forest.
-The reserve contains several endemic plant species that require forest conditions for their survival, making the reserve critical for their conservation in the landscape.
+The dominant vegetation type is deciduous tropical forest on limestone substrate, in which many trees shed their leaves during the dry season as an adaptation to the seasonal drought of central Cuba.
+Over 713 plant species and subspecies have been recorded in the reserve, including several endemic orchid varieties.
+[1] Mahogany, cedar, and various endemic hardwood tree species dominate the canopy.
+The Hoyo de Bonet depression hosts a distinct humid microclimate supporting a different suite of moisture-dependent plant species than the surrounding drier limestone plateaus.
+Freshwater wetlands within the reserve support aquatic and riparian vegetation, including water lilies, reed beds, and gallery forest.

 Geology